Lemoncode/bootcamp-backend/00-stack-documental/03-rest-api/04-project-structure/03-pods/README.md

-# 02 DALS
+# 03 PODS

-In this example we are going to structure code in `dals` folder.
+In this example we are going to structure code in `pods` folder.

-We will start from `01-core`.
+We will start from `02-dals`.

 # Steps to build it